OIRNOIR/WackyWebM/docs/keyframes.md

     # it's expected that the size is roughly halfway between 300x300 and 600x150
     3, last*2, last/2

-    # slowly scale the video up to 1000x1000 over 7 seconds, then keep it there for 5 seconds
+    # slowly scale the video up to 1000x1000 (the original resolution) over 7 seconds, then keep it there until the next keyframe
-    # (until the next keyframe), where it "jumps" to 100x100
+    # (in this case, for 5 seconds) where it "jumps" to 100x100
     10, original, original, instant

     15, 100, 100
     # since there are no further keyframes after this one, the video stays at the size of
     # 100x100 pixels from 15 seconds until the end.